Pros / The quoting process is the easiest among warranty services we reviewed.

 Warranty Direct's contracts received an A+ for both length and readability.
 The contracts are between six and eight pages, and the pages average around 750 words per page, making these the shortest contracts I reviewed.
 The formatting is excellent.
 There's a clearly logical separation in the sections and never any huge blocks of dense text.
 Overall, the contracts were very easy to read.
 There are even moments when the contract provides examples to explain some clauses, such as how the estimated repair time equates to rental reimbursements.

 Speaking of reimbursements, the vehicle rental coverage pays $35 per day and a max of $175.
 It's on the lower end of the reimbursement scale.
 Some services reimburse up to $65 per day and $320 total.
 However, you can be reimbursed $375 to pay for food and hotel rooms if your car breaks down on a road trip.
-The trip interruption coverage, as it's called, is one of the highest on the market.
+The trip interruption coverage, as it's called, is one of the best on the market.

 Warranty Direct offers above-average prices with multiple coverage options per vehicle.
 The contracts are short and easy to read, and the website does a great job providing resources to help you make a confident purchase.
 However, the quoting tool is what sets this service apart from others.
 It's the fastest, easiest way to find out what coverage you can get and at what cost.